 Injurymap is developed by experienced European specialist doctors.
 The app is CE marked as medical equipment at the Danish Medicines Agency.
-After a 14 day trial period, Injurymap costs 5€ per monthly subscription.
+After a 14 day trial period, Injurymap costs 5€ per month via subscription.

 Injurymap explained in one minute